erwan-privat/rbr-magnac/README.rst

 Can I help?
 ***********

-As I mentionned before, please take a loof at my `Ko-Fi page <https://ko-fi.com/eprivat/goal?g=0>`_, and consider tipping if you can afford it, that would help enormously.
+As I mentionned before, please take a look at my `Ko-Fi page <https://ko-fi.com/eprivat/goal?g=0>`_, and consider tipping if you can afford it, that would help enormously.